Discovering Sandy Point: A Timeless Treasure in St. Croix

 Closures: Closed during turtle nesting months (April through August) and on some holidays.
 Always check before you go.

 What to Bring: Water, sunscreen, and a camera.
-It is a bit of a trek through the sand so be mindful of your coolers and beach chairs.
-Shade is hard to come by and you aren't allowed to dig holes, so think pop-up canopy tents or weighted anchors for your set up.
+It is a bit of a trek through the sand, so be mindful of your coolers and beach chairs.
+Shade is hard to come by, and you aren't allowed to dig holes, so think pop-up canopy tents or weighted anchors for your setup.

 Respect the Rules: Stay within the designated areas and follow guidance from Fish & Wildlife.
 It helps keep the beach safe for wildlife and beautiful for all of us.